 Exfoliates Without Physical Scrubbing

-The result is skin that looks cleaner, brighter, and more even-toned within 24–48 hours of application.
-The effect is more controlled than a scrub and doesn't cause the redness and microdamage that over-scrubbing does.
+Within 24 to 48 hours, skin looks cleaner, brighter, and more even.
+I notice it after a single use.
+The effect is more controlled than any scrub I've used and doesn't leave the redness that over-scrubbing does.

 Brightens Dull Skin